 People with the DD pattern of alleles have an increased risk of stroke.
 Stroke can be caused by a lack of blood flow to the brain (ischemic stroke) or bleeding in the brain (hemorrhagic stroke or intracerebral hemorrhage).
 Susceptibility to both types is associated with the ACE gene variation.
 However, many genetic and environmental risk factors likely contribute to this complex condition.

-In people with type 1 or type 2 diabetes, the DD pattern of alleles is associated with an increased risk of developing a kidney disorder called diabetic nephropathy.
+In people with type 1 diabetes or type 2 diabetes, the DD pattern of alleles is associated with an increased risk of developing a kidney disorder called diabetic nephropathy.
 Damage to the kidneys caused by this condition worsens over time and can lead to kidney failure.

 Other Names for This Gene